ACADEMIC

 Content

-Students will follow a Mastery curriculum in Year 7, based on the Shanghai model which is currently being developed within the Maths department and in the National Centre of Excellence in Teaching Mathematics in the UK.
+Students will follow a Mastery curriculum in Year 8, based on the Shanghai model which is currently being developed within the Maths department and in the National Centre of Excellence in Teaching Mathematics in the UK.
 This means that they will be expected to think very deeply about concepts which they will already be familiar with, alongside material that they will be meeting for the first time.
-Mastery places a focus on understanding, rather than simply being able to carry out procedures, which will better equip our students to cope with the demands of IGCSE and A-Level Mathematics.
+Mastery places a focus on understanding, rather than simply being able to carry out procedures, which will better equip our students to cope with the demands of IGCSE and A level Mathematics.

-Students will study the following in Year 7:
+Students will study the following in Year 8:

 Number